• Skip to primary navigation

 Ingredients

-• 1 fresh yuca (cassava) root chopped
+• 1 fresh yuca (cassava) root peeled and chopped

 • water to cover